Patio fruit trees

 With luck and ongoing care as described above, your fruit tree should enjoy a new lease of life and start producing some bumper crops once more.

 There is such a diverse choice of dwarf or patio fruit trees to choose from these days that if you fancy it, you can get creative and train your trees.
 Perhaps you just want them to arch around a doorway, lattice out over a back wall or work their way around a trellis or pergola.

 Again, spend some time online or at your garden centre discovering what’s available and would work best in your space and you might be pleasantly surprised about just how much you can achieve in your back yard, along your fence or up to some unsightly posts.

 Many fruit trees require a compatible donor for them to be able to successfully fruit.
 Fear not though as this will often happen naturally, especially if you are growing in an urban location.
 If you are not and you are concerned about finding a pollinating partner for your fruit tree then you can grow a self-pollinating tree.

-A great example of a self-pollinating tree is a dual tree.
-This is two varieties of fruit growing in the same plant that plant that is a perfect idea for a small garden.
+A great example of a self-pollinating tree is a dual-tree.
+This is two varieties of fruit growing in the same plant that is a perfect idea for a small garden.

 Enjoy The Fruits Of Your Labour